Effects of quenching protocols based on parametric oscillators: Zero-delay second order correlation functions

 \subsection{Case 3: $D_e , V_\infty>0$}

-We can proceed in discussing this case as we did before for the other examples resulting from different choices for parameters' signs in the time-dependent frequency.
-Plotting the zero time delay correlation function $g^2$ versus time we see the expected generation of fluctuating patterns.
+Plotting the zero time delay correlation function $g_2$ versus time we see the expected generation of fluctuating patterns.
 Figures \ref{fg2 caso 3} give the gist of variation of occupation number $n$ and time-shifts $t_s$.
-The oscillating pattern is flattened down by higher values of positive $t_s$, as upshot of the declined initial variation and nonadiabaticity experienced by the parametric frequency.
-For small negative values of $t_s$, one whiteness to a right and down translation of the profile.
+The oscillating pattern is flattened down by higher values of positive $t_s$, as upshot of the declined initial variation and non-adiabaticity experienced by the parametric frequency. \footnote{ Both in this case and the previous one of Subsection \ref{ss 7 2}, Bogolubov coefficients $ \mu_\infty=\frac{\omega_\infty+\omega_0}{2\sqrt{\omega_\infty\, \omega_0}}$ and $\nu_\infty=\frac{\omega_\infty-\omega_0}{2\sqrt{\omega_\infty\, \omega_0}} $ referring to an adiabatic asymptotic limit may be introduced to approximately assess at the lowest order the modification of statistics at large times.} For small negative values of $t_s$, one whiteness to a right and down translation of the profile.
 This mechanism is accompanied by the birth of a new initial hump that, once lower values for $t_s$ are assumed, it is lifted up with all the others present about the portion of the $t_s=0$ curve that attains maximal values.
 Diminishing further the parameter $t_s$, a saturation character emerges: plateau form that are interrupted by the small holes generated by the minimum-maximum excursions traits being suppressed and pushed up.